 The removal includes the panels, mounts, wiring, and inverters.
 Once that’s completed, the second round of assessment will take place.
 This time, the panel company will take another look at the roof to make sure there aren’t any potential problems if they put new panels up and that the roof is still in good condition.

-Also, the existing panel itself is examined to determine what kind of condition it’s in and whether it can be resold, reused, or recycled.
+Also, the existing panel itself is examined to determine its condition and whether it can be resold, reused, or recycled.
 Some panels are sold to other companies, while others are entirely recycled.

 3. Repairs